Open Adoption

 • Anything else you all feel comfortable with

 Sometimes there are misconceptions about a birth parent’s role in an open adoption, leading many people to ask, “What is an open adoption, exactly?”
-Here’s what an open adoption in VA, MD or DC means for you as a potential birth parent:

-To learn more about the differences between open adoption vs closed adoption in Virginia, Maryland and the District of Columbia, contact us online now.
+To learn more about the differences between open adoption versus closed adoption in

 Why We Encourage Open Adoptions